autowarefoundation/autoware-documentation/docs/design/autoware-concepts/index.md

 - [Open Source Philosophy](../../contributing/open-source-philosophy.md)
 - [Autoware System Capabilities](../autoware-system-capabilities.md)

-## Microautonomy Architecture: conceptual Overview
+## Microautonomy Architecture: concepNtual Overview

 **Microautonomy architecture** is the way Autoware breaks down “autonomous driving” into many small, replaceable capabilities rather than one monolithic stack.
 Each capability (e.g., object detection, behavior planning, lane-level routing) is a module with clear inputs and outputs, so systems can be composed like building blocks for different vehicles and use cases.

-!!! question "What is *microautonomy architecture*?"
+!!! question "What is _microautonomy architecture_?"

-    In short, it’s a **component-based autonomy design** where driving behaviors are built by *composing many small autonomy modules* instead of relying on a single, fixed pipeline.
+    In short, it’s a **component-based autonomy design** where driving behaviors are built by _composing many small autonomy modules_ instead of relying on a single, fixed pipeline.
     This makes it easy to mix, match, and upgrade parts without rewriting the whole system.

 Autoware’s modules are connected through well-defined interfaces, which allows you to **swap or extend individual